OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ov/wfpe.md

 ---
 title: wfpe
-description: This wfpe documentation page covers the usage of wfpe command to check cryptocurrency withdrawal fees per exchange.
+description: "This wfpe documentation page covers the usage of wfpe command to check" cryptocurrency withdrawal fees per exchange.
 It includes example outputs and parameters.
 keywords:
 - wfpe